 How Inflation Eats US Savings

-You check your savings account and see $50,000 (same balance as five years ago).
+You check your savings account and see $50,000 -- the same balance as five years ago.
 You feel prudent.
-You're losing purchasing power at 2-3% annually while inflation compounds against you.
-Over 30 years at 3% inflation, that $50,000 shrinks to $20,600 in real buying power—enough to purchase what $20,600 buys today.1 The practical antidote: measure wealth in purchasing power (real returns), not account balances (nominal returns), and allocate cash beyond emergency funds to inflation-beating assets.
+But you're losing purchasing power at 2-3% annually while inflation compounds against you.
+Over 30 years at 3% inflation, that $50,000 shrinks to $20,600 in real buying power.1 The real play: measure wealth in purchasing power (real returns), not account balances (nominal returns), and allocate cash beyond emergency funds to inflation-beating assets.

 Nominal vs Real Returns (The Invisible Tax)

-Current inflation sits at 2.7% (November 2025).2 A savings account paying 0.5% delivers a -2.2% real return (you're getting poorer in real terms annually despite positive nominal gains).
-A 10-year Treasury bond yielding 4.12% provides 1.42% real return (modest purchasing power growth).3 Stocks averaging 10% nominal deliver ~7.3% real (substantial wealth accumulation).
+According to the Bureau of Labor Statistics, the 12-month Consumer Price Index sat at 2.7% as of November 2025.2 A savings account paying 0.5% delivers a -2.2% real return -- you're getting poorer each year despite positive nominal gains.
+A 10-year Treasury bond yielding 4.12% provides a 1.42% real return (modest purchasing power growth).3 Stocks averaging 10% nominal deliver ~7.3% real (substantial wealth accumulation).

-The point is: focusing on nominal returns creates an illusion of safety.
-A 2% bond yield feels stable (because principal doesn't fluctuate).
-But at 3% inflation, you're losing 1% purchasing power per year—a guaranteed wealth destruction that's invisible in account balances.
+Focusing on nominal returns creates an illusion of safety.
+A 2% bond yield feels stable because principal doesn't fluctuate.
+But at 3% inflation, you're losing 1% purchasing power per year -- a guaranteed wealth destruction that's invisible in account balances.

 The Compound Erosion Mechanism